 DFMEA stands for Design Failure Mode and Effect Analysis.
 Many industries worldwide adopt it as a qualitative tool that puts their designs under the microscope.
 It serves to review designs to identify what might go wrong, in which way would the failure manifest, and what would be the consequences of those failures.

-Key decision-makers then use the information in the product design and development phases to improve the quality of a product by making recommended modifications before execution.
+Key decision-makers then use the information in the product design and development phases to improve a product’s quality by making recommended modifications before execution.
 However, not all “negatives” of a design will be corrected.
-In some cases, the design flaws are reworked to mitigate the likelihood of a failure, but not entirely eliminate it.
+In some cases, the design flaws are reworked to mitigate the likelihood of a failure, but not eliminate it.

 With DFMEA, material properties, geometry, regulatory requirements, tolerances, interactions, and how the item behaves in its environment are all things that need to be considered.
 When conducted properly, DFMEA improves the performance and safety of the final product.